 Eco Tours Tasmania is a Hobart based tour business offering small group tours and private Bus Charter in their modern ten seat Mercedes Benz minibus.
 The bus is fitted with two Child Seat Anchor Points so families travelling with children can bring their own Child Seat or we can provide them.
 Regular day tours departing the Hobart CBD are tailored so guests experience Tasmania's National Parks, spectacular scenery, and natural attractions.
 These tours are run all year round.
 Specialist tours to experience Tasmania's unique native orchids are run in the peak flowering times between August and January.
 Orchid tours are led by an experienced and expert guide who is passionate about the states native orchids and their conservation.
 Small group touring offers a personal experience as the client to Guide ratio is low and the experienced Guides can easily pass on their local knowledge.
 All tours are conducted at a relaxed pace to allow sufficient time to truly experience each attraction and are ideally suited to photographers who may require just that little bit of extra time.

 Edge of the World Tours

 Edge of the World Tours is a new adventure tour company with a plan to 'access the inaccessible'.
 We plan to take small intimate groups to the 'real, rare and remote' areas of Tasmania's west coast, Bruny Island and Freycinet National Park for an experience like no other.
 Edge of the World Tours is committed to providing an outstanding customer service experience to all customers, travel agents, organisations, groups, families and individuals.
 The tours are all-inclusive of camping equipment, food and transport.
-We will operate both one and 3 night tours to both the west and east coasts.
-Edge of the World Tours wants to educate not only Tasmanian's and mainland Australians, but international visitors on the beauty of Tasmania's isolated areas, the colonial and Aboriginal history, environmental sustainability, minimal impact and the restriction of our ecological footprint.
+We can operate both single or multiple night tours to both the west and east coasts.
+Edge of the World Tours wants to educate not only Tasmanians and mainland Australians, but international visitors on the beauty of Tasmania's isolated areas, the colonial and Aboriginal history, environmental sustainability, minimal impact and the restriction of our ecological footprint.